 There are plenty of options for coffee and brekky on this little strip.
 Personally, I like the Piper Lane Cafe, only because I love quaint places.
 Not far away Cafe Fleur and The Jaffle Shack are equally nice options.
 Slightly further down Marine Terrace heading south, The Quiet Life was anything but quiet and a popular spot with the early morning cycling crowd who discovered that this is where you get Geraldton’s best cuppa.

-Get arty at the Aboriginal Yamaji Art Centre
+Aboriginal Yamaji Art Centre

 Also on Marine Terrace, the Yamaji Art Centre deserves its own mention.
 This is an Aboriginal owned and governed art centre and houses a beautiful display of indigenous artwork.